Home

 In particular, budget Freeview boxes often have unscreened plastic cases and interference radiation can be a serious problem unless precautions are taken.

 Many coaxial cables provided with Freeview set top boxes are of poor quality, having inadequate screening, leading to interference pickup problems.
 Try to avoid using a thin, single screened, poor quality coaxial interconnect cable.
 These single screened coaxial cables are unsuitable for Freeview digital terrestrial TV installations.
-Poor quality coaxial cable being used to interconnect video recorders, a Sky Digibox and Freeview receiver is the most common cause of DVB-T interference and poor picture quality.
+Poor quality coaxial cable being used to interconnect peripherals like a Sky Digibox or Freeview receiver is another common cause of DVB-T interference pickup and poor picture quality.

-Always use double screened coaxial cable for interconnecting between digital TV set top boxes, a video recorder and your TV.
+Tip: Always use double screened coaxial cable for interconnecting your digital TV set top box, Sky+ HD box and TV.

 This article aims to provide advice on Freeview aerials and expert troubleshooting tips for fault finding common Freeview reception and aerial problems which result in picture break up.
-Please complete the technical support form if you still require expert help.
-To suggest improvements to this page, complete the contact form.
+Please to suggest improvements to this page.

 The UK digital terrestrial TV service (Freeview DVB-T) is being extended and the power increased in order to prepare for digital switchover, so reception will improve at all locations, even those currently getting poor reception.